What We Know

 Poverty is Complicated

-- Common life events, like ending a relationship, losing a job or having a child are associated with an increased likelihood of falling into poverty, especially for those with few assets and lower levels of formal education.
+- A single event can push a person into poverty.
+Such events include ending a relationship, losing a job or having a child and are worse for those with few assets and lower levels of formal education.

-- We can't talk about poverty without talking about race and ethnicity.
+- We can’t talk about poverty without talking about race, gender, and immigration status.
 Poverty rates are considerably lower for white people than for people of other races and ethnicities.
+Race, gender, and immigration status are among the most powerful predictors of who is doing low-paying work.

 - Poverty is intergenerational.
 People who were poor for at least one year out of ten during childhood are more than twice as likely to experience poverty in their 30s than people who were never poor during childhood.